 Go Directly to Driver Safety– Do Not Pass Go, Do Not Collect $200

-In some instances, the decision of whether or not you’ll be attending a driver safety course is not yours to make.
-Repeat and grievous offenders are often ordered by the court to complete a course just to keep their licenses.
+In some instances, deciding whether you’ll be attending a driver safety course is not yours to make.
+The court often orders repeat and grievous offenders to complete a course just to keep their licenses.
 Citations that could land you in a mandatory class include:

 - Excessive speed (Generally 25+ MPH over the posted limit)